Smithson 84

 Quick, to the moss covered boundary stone.

-Sam Smithson has been published in Allegro Poetry.
-He also write plays.
-Two of them, A Good Time Was Had by All and Taking a Love Pill at the End of the World, whichhave been performed.
+Sam Smithson is a poet and playwright from Yorkshire now living in London.
+His poetry has previously appeared in Allegro Poetry.
+He is the writer of two plays, A Good Time was had by All and Taking a Love Pill at the End of the World, both performed at The Hope Theatre.